Project

 History

-#1 Updated by John Lindgren almost 3 years ago
+#1 Updated by John Lindgren over 3 years ago

 • Subject changed from Vulnerability - 1-click RCE via malicious playlist entry to Open Containing Folder can open other types of files